sechick/icu-covid-sim/README-AppB.md

 ### Parameters for non-COVID-19 patients.

 Parameters for the ICU capacity and usage for non-COVID-19 patients is handled slightly differently.
-This is because these rates might be more controllable, for example by cancelling elective or nonurgent surgeries.
+This is because these rates might be more controllable by allowing different streams of patients, e.g., patients referred from different departments in the hospital, or different medical specialisms.

 #### Simplest case: one stream of non-COVID-19 patients